konstantin-milyi/ames-housing-price-prediction/README.md

 The project is based on a real estate dataset (derived from the classic Ames Housing dataset).
 It contains detailed information about each property, which can be divided into two main groups:

 <details>
-<summary>**Numeric Variables**: First and second-floor square footage, total lot area, garage size, and the age of the building.</summary>
+<summary>Numeric Variables: First and second-floor square footage, total lot area, garage size, and the age of the building.</summary>

 ## Continuous Variables